cgraeff/NJLv/README.md

 ### Tests

 Tests should be declared in the function `RunTests()` in `Tests.c`.
-This function is executed when the executable is called with `-a` option.
+This function is executed when the executable is called with `-a` option, or using `make tests`.

 ### Files and paths